worbis/apps-sdk/doc/tutorials/i18n_tutorial.md

 has a good guide to specific editing tools which is available through [the Wordpress Codex](http://codex.wordpress.org/Translating_WordPress)

-Of course, once you have these files you have to get them back into Javascript; read on to see one way of using jQuery/JSON to do so.

 # Updating media_downloader with multi-language support

 Start by making sure that you have a working version of the media_downloader